vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/cache-aside-pattern-sbdg/index.md

 ### Push the app to your TAS space
- Once the Tanzu GemFire service instance is running (you can check the status by running the `cf services` command), push your app to TAS with `cf push`.
+ Once the VMware GemFire service instance is running (you can check the status by running the `cf services` command), push your app to TAS with `cf push`.

  After the app has successfully been pushed, in the output find the `route`.
 Then open a browser and copy and paste the route into the browser.